 The reason for preferring fracture candidates to be low deviation is to get the maximum communication between the Frac and the wellbore, which may not happen in highly deviated wells where the Frac and the wellbore may only cross at one point.
 Fracture initiation and propagation pressures will be higher due to higher perforation friction losses.

-Many Companies believe that rock cooling and lowering the formation fracture pressure below the injection pressure (thermal fractures) are the leading cause of Fracturing in most high-rate water injection wells.
+Many Companies believe that rock cooling and lowering the formation fracture pressure below the injection pressure (thermal fractures) are the leading causes of Fracturing in most high-rate water injection wells.
 Propped fracturing injectors rarely gain much – if possible, increasing the injection pressure would be better and more straightforward.

 Evaluation Of Hydraulic Fracturing